Price: Inexpensive - Moderate

 Not Recommended For: Diners who prefer more complex eclectic dishes with a more upscale, trendy ambiance.

 Recommended dishes: When available, The Pizza Special; The Spaghetti with Sausage; and the Open Face Hot Beef Sandwich

 Liquor: Full bar service, open 24 hours

-Tony's Baltimore Grille, an Atlantic City long time favorite with the locals, is like going into a time warp.
+Tony's Baltimore Grille, an Atlantic City long time favorite for over 60 years,

-For the late arriving gamblers, it's one of the few restaurants where you can get a good meal in the early A.M.
-They are noted for their great pizza and traditional Italian dishes, at a very low price.
+It's a popular spot for late-night crowd, locals, cops, shift-workers and the occasional celebrity.
+Open 24 hous/day, it's attracts many late arriving gamblers --- it's one of the few restaurants where you can get a reasonably priced meal in the early A.M.
+They are noted for their pizza and traditional Italian dishes, at a very low price.

 It's a change of pace to the glitzy or elegant Italian restaurants found in the casinos.
 The atmosphere is like a South Philly neighborhood restaurant with in a white stucco building with red shutters, and the interior having a bar on one side and the dining room filled with jukeboxes at each booth and square tables.

 This is a New Jersey dining experience that's inexpensive, and dependable.